Staff Extranet >

 Whether you're concerned about yourself or a loved one, these helplines and support groups can offer expert advice.

-During lockdown families are spending much more time together and this can increase stress and harm. #youarenotalone if you live in Dorset help is available.
+During the colder months, families tend to spend much more time together indoors and this can increase stress and harm. #youarenotalone if you live in Dorset help is available.

 If you are worried about a child who may be being harmed, abused or neglected in Dorset you can report concerns.